parsa-rangriz/ML/First Milestone/README.md

 - Report Writing: Parsa Rangriz - Yasamin Panahi - Asra Rezafadaei

 *The last file that we uploaded here as a final one is coded by Yasamin Panahi but Parsa Rangriz and Asra Rezafadaei coded their own solution for data generation.

+You can find the final files here (in this folder) and the draft ones in the previous path.